WVURAIL/dspira/labs/02/README.md

 **Audio Sink**: To listen to the sweet tunes!

+The choices made so far here may seem a bit arbitrary.
+In the future we'll go into filters and filter design, and you can return to your FM radio, and possibly improve it!

 [↑ Go to the Top of the Page](#)

 ## 1.4.
 Fun SDR/GNU Radio things